 Eric Amidi touches on various topics on self improvement as in applies to today’s life.
-The focus of these articles are on practical and pragmatic solution, rather than esoteric and theoretical discussions.
+These articles focus on practical and pragmatic solutions, rather than theoretical discussions.
 Be sure to check out the articles on the blog to learn more…

 Zen and the Art of Daily Life

-Buddhism was originally founded in the late 6th century B.C.E. by Siddhartha Gautama in an area near the Himalayan foothills.
-While Buddhism is subject to varying interpretations and has taken many different forms, there is commonly an attempt to draw from the life experiences of the Buddha and the spirit of his teachings as models for a “good” life.
-Just like today, the era in which the Buddha was born was a period of great social, spiritual, and intellectual upheaval.
+Siddhartha Guatama founded Buddhism in late 6th century B.C.E in an area at the Himalayan foothills.
+Buddhism is subject to varying interpretations and has taken many different forms.
+Most of them draw from the life experiences of the Buddha and the spirit of his teachings as models for a “good” life.
+The era in which the Buddha was born suffered from great social and spiritual upheaval.

-He therefore renounced everything and lived an ascetic life in the forest until he reached a point of near-starvation.
-Finally, he realized that the path of asceticism he was on was futile, and that he was only adding to his own suffering.
+The prince renounced everything and started living an ascetic life in the forest.
+He lived this life to the point of near-starvation.
+Finally, he realized that the path of asceticism was futile, and that he was only adding to his own suffering.
 The Buddha ate and then sat down beneath a tree to meditate.
-After a time, his meditation led to Nirvana or Enlightenment, which provided both the true answers to the causes of human suffering and the way to find a permanent release from it.
+In time, his meditation led to Nirvana or Enlightenment.
+He had found the true answers to the causes of human suffering and the way to find a permanent release from it.

-After achieving Enlightenment or Nivana, the Buddha (“the Enlightened or Awakened One”) began to share what he had learned.
+After achieving Enlightenment or Nivana, the Buddha began sharing what he had learned.
+The word Buddha means “the Enlightened or Awakened One”.
 His teachings included, among other things, the Four Noble Truths described below:

 - Life is suffering.
-As people experience it, life is full of both physical and psychological pleasure and pain.
-Even if we manage to find momentary pleasure or happiness, however, it cannot last.
-Pleasure and happiness are invariably linked to pain and suffering.
-We experience suffering or longing for pleasure and happiness; more suffering and anxiety from wanting pleasure and happiness to continue; and still more suffering from wanting pain and anxiety to go away so that we can enjoy future pleasures.
+Life is full of both physical and psychological pleasure and pain.
+Even if we manage to find momentary pleasure or happiness, it will not last.
+Pleasure and happiness are linked to pain and suffering.
+We experience suffering or longing for pleasure and happiness.
+So the more we seek happiness, the more we suffer.
+We suffer even more from wanting pain and anxiety to go away so that we can enjoy future pleasures.

-- Suffering is caused by desire — for pleasure and for things to be different from how they are.
+- Desire causes suffering.
+Longing for pleasure and for things to be different from how they are is the source of suffering.
 We want things that we do not have, or want ourselves or the people in our lives to be different than they are.
 We refuse to accept life as it is.

 - Suffering has an end.

-- The means to that end include choosing a “Middle Way” that rejects extremes of thought, emotion, action, and lifestyle.
-Rather than a life of denial or a life of indulgence and pleasure, the Buddha advocated a moderate or “balanced” life-style and the cultivation of mental and emotional health through meditation and morality.
+- The means to that end of suffering include choosing a “Middle Way”.
+The way that rejects extremes of thought, emotion, action, and lifestyle.
+So, Buddha proposed a balanced life-style.
+He chose a moderate life instead of a life of either denial or indulgence and pleasure.
+He suggested a better mental and emotional health through meditation and morality.

-Taoism (or Daoism) is an ancient tradition of philosophy and religious belief that is deeply rooted in Chinese customs and worldview.
-Its foundational text, the Tao Te Ching, is generally attributed to Lao Tzu, who was believed to have lived around the time of Confucius in China (around the 6th and 5th Century B.C.E).
-Legends often account for a meeting or confrontation between Confucius and Lao Tzu.
+Taoism (or Daoism) is an ancient philosophy rooted in Chinese customs.
+Its foundational text, the Tao Te Ching, is generally attributed to Lao Tzu.
+Many believe that he lived around the time of Confucius in China (around the 6th and 5th Century B.C.E).
+Legends often talks about a meeting or confrontation between Confucius and Lao Tzu.
 According to legend, part of their conversation went as follows:

-Lao Tzu may not, however, have been a historical figure at all, and many scholars believe the Tao Te Ching is actually a compilation from multiple authors.
+Lao Tzu may not have been a historical figure at all.
+Many scholars believe the Tao Te Ching is a compilation teachings from many authors.
 More information about the history of Taoism is available here.

-Zen Buddhism combines, in a sense, features from both Buddhism and Taoism.
-Chinese civilization was at least two thousand years old when it was first exposed to Buddhism.
-The similarities between Taoism and Buddhism allowed the Chinese to absorb and adopt Buddhism in a new and more practical way.
-The word Zen derives from the Sanskrit word dhyana, meaning “meditation.”
-Central to Zen teaching is the belief that enlightenment can be achieved by anyone, but requires instruction by a master.
+Zen Buddhism combines features from both Buddhism and Taoism.
+Chinese civilization was over two thousand years old during Buddhism’s arrival.
+The Chinese adopted Buddhism in a practical way due to its similarity to Taoism.
+The word Zen derives from the Sanskrit word dhyana, meaning “meditation”.
+Zen teachings assert that anyone can achieve enlightenment.
+But that requires instruction by a master.

-Like Taoism, Zen Buddhism insists that the most important truths cannot be put into words.
-One of the fundamental ideas underlying Zen Buddhism is that people are too caught up in always seeking the “good” things in life, and in trying to make their lives better and better.
-This is impossible, however – if we find something to eat, we survive today only to be hungry again tomorrow.
-In a sense, we’re all just going around and around like we’re on a giant hamster wheel, and the idea that we’re “making progress” in our lives is just an illusion.
+Like Taoism, Zen Buddhism insists that words cannot describe the most important truths.
+People are too caught up in seeking the “good” things in life.
+So they obsess with making their lives better and better.
+According to Zen Buddhism this is impossible.
+If we find something to eat, we survive today only to be hungry again tomorrow.
+In a sense, we’re all going around and around like we’re on a giant hamster wheel.
+The idea that we’re “making progress” in our lives is an illusion.
 To learn more about Zen Buddhism, The Way of Zen by Alan Watts is a terrific resource.

 How to Find the Zen of Today

-Several decades ago, the term “mindfulness” always implied Eastern mysticism related to the spiritual journey of a person, and was generally associated with one of the belief systems outlined above.
-Today, everyone from self-help gurus to business leaders and scientists may talk about mindfulness, which can be understood as bringing one’s complete attention to the present, or “paying attention in a particular way: on purpose, in the present moment, and non-judgmentally” (Kabat-Zinn, 1994).
+Several decades ago, the term “mindfulness” implied an Eastern mysticism.
+It meant spiritual journey of a person. and was generally associated with one of the belief systems outlined above.
+Today, self-help gurus, business leaders, and scientists talk about mindfulness.
+Mindfulness means bringing you complete attention to the present.
+It often implies paying attention in the present moment and without judgement.

-Self-help gurus such as Eckhart Tolle were strongly influenced by Zen Buddhism, and this is reflected in their teachings.
-We can see this influence clearly in his writings.
-For example, Tolle recommends making a list of everyday routine activities that you perform frequently even the ones you might consider uninteresting, boring, tedious, irritating, or stressful.
-Then, he advises whenever you are engaged in those activities, to be absolutely present in what you are doing.
-Tolle refers to this as “finding the joy of Being in what you are doing,” but it could just as easily be referred to as finding the Tao or being mindful of that activity.
+Self-help gurus such as Eckhart Tolle were influenced by Zen Buddhism.
+You can see this influence in his writings.
+For example, Tolle recommends making a list of routine activities that you perform.
+Include those that are uninteresting, boring, tedious, irritating, or stressful.
+Then, he advises you to be present in what you are doing these tasks.
+Tolle refers to this as “finding the joy of Being in what you are doing”.
+This could just as easily be referred to as finding the Tao or being mindful of that activity.

-Similarly, in Robert Wright’s recent book, Why Buddhism is True, Wright asserts that Buddhism accurately described much of what we are still learning today.
-The “true” doesn’t refer to scriptural truth; rather, Wright believes that Buddhism has a useful take on our suffering, our anxiety and dissatisfaction today, and one that is consistent with scientific fields like evolutionary psychology and neurobiology.
-Similarly, he believes that Buddhism’s “prescription” or solution to these problems is valid and important.
-Wright asserts that the human brain was designed by natural selection basically to mislead us, with the goal of getting our genes into the next generation.
-In other words, evolution has hardwired us with intense emotions like anxiety, despair, and hatred, that are basically delusions – even if they’re delusions that may have been useful in contributing to our survival.
-Buddhist meditation offers specific insights and options for dealing with these delusions in a comprehensive way.
+This view is consistent with scientific fields like evolutionary psychology and neurobiology.
+He also believes that Buddhism’s “prescription” or solution to these problems is valid.
+Wright asserts that the human brain evolved through natural selection to mislead us.
+Our brain’s goal is to get our genes into the next generation.
+Evolution has hardwired us with intense emotions such anxiety and despair.
+These are delusions.
+But despite being delusions, they have been useful in contributing to our survival.
+Buddhist meditation offers specific insights and options for dealing with these delusions.